Figures

 In the tag for each figure, we can define the following information:

 The template uses that information differently depending on the output format.
 For instance, on the web and in the epub, the alt text is the text that screen-readers will read aloud to visually impaired users who can’t see an image; and we don’t need to display it in print.
+The title is important for accessibility when your image is an SVG.

 A caption and alt text are similar, but not the same.
 A caption usually provides information about the figure, while alt text describes its appearance for someone who can’t see the image.